 When working with audio systems, you’ll quickly realize that you probably have plenty of entangled wires working with.
 In many cases, you’ll need to strop and solder wires as necessary.

-In this simple how-to guide, we will show you how to solder speaker wire for longer length or to connect audio devices and components.
+In this simple how-to guide, we will show you how to properly solder speaker wires for a longer length or connect audio devices and components.

 Step 1: Identify & Get The Required Tools